 The Hold Steady were formed in New York, but vocalist and lyricist Craig Finn was raised in Minneapolis, which a lot of his songs reference.
-Finn and guitarist Tab Kubler were part of a synth based band Lifter Puller, but The Hold Steady are derived from classic rock; Kubler and Finn decided to form the band after watching The Band‘s The Last Waltz.
+Finn and guitarist Tab Kubler were part of synth-based band Lifter Puller, but The Hold Steady are derived from classic rock; Kubler and Finn decided to form the band after watching The Band‘s The Last Waltz.
 But unlike The Band, The Hold Steady aren’t based on traditional music forms, and musically they’re rooted in 1970s classic rock like Bruce Springsteen and Thin Lizzy.

 Finn’s lyrics are influenced by hip hop, and he builds dense narratives with a cast of characters based in Minneapolis, interweaving themes of sex, drugs, rock and roll, and religion.